Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 To manage requests based on email domains

-Note: When you add a domain to an organization, that domain is handled as if it has been added to your allowlist, and overrides the blocklist.
-For more information, see Using the allowlist and blocklist to control access to Zendesk Support. -
+Note: When you add a domain to an organization, that domain is handled as if it has been added to your allowlist and overrides the blocklist.
+While this raises the threshold from spam detection for all emails from that domain, it doesn't prevent emails from being marked as spam.
+Emails that appear to be spam will still be marked as spam. -

 To support customers by location and language